jcaillon/valet/docs/content/docs/300.libraries/string.md

 - $1: the string to cut
 - $2: the field number to get (starting at 0)
-- $3: the separator (default to tab if not provided)
+- $3: the separator (defaults to tab if not provided)

 Returns: